-Table Mesa has long been popular as a place for recreational target shooting and sight-in rifle shooting at legitimate targets and unfortunately, other non-recommended or unsafe targets.
+Table Mesa has long been popular as a place for recreational target shooting and sighting-in rifles for hunting.
 With a dramatic increase in general recreational use in recent years, reports of "close calls" and dangerous encounters between shooters and other users of the area have become common, especially when access to Lake Pleasant was improved and the Black Canyon Trail was completed.

 Shooting Restriction Details